xmos/sw_usb_audio/doc/rst/drivers.rst

 ===========================

 For some products it may be desirable to use a third-party driver for Windows.
-A number reasons exist as to why this may be desirable:
+A number of reasons exist as to why this may be desirable:

     - In order to support UAC 2.0 on Windows versions earlier than 10
     - The built-in Windows support is typically designed for consumer audio devices, not for professional audio devices